rubenalamina/td-vendors/README.md

 * For mods, just use the simplified name.
 Examples: **Stamina Mod, Electronics Mod, Performance Mod**.

 ### Attributes
+* Use a hyphen "-" for the fixed main stats on gear items instead of the number 205.
 * Use a hyphen "-" if the item doesn't have major, minor attributes, a native weapon bonus or lacks a talent.
 Don't delete the fields.
 * The same for performance mods that don't have a main stat.